Snow-covered nuclear test site in Punggye-ri, North Korea. (Yonhap News)

 “Pyongyang is determined to maintain a state of readiness at the Punggye-ri nuclear test site where a third test is expected even in the dead of winter.” the 38 North think tank said on its blog.

-Amid mounting concerns, China’s president-in-waiting Xi Jinping called for the resumption of six-party talks during his meeting with Park’s special envoys including Kim Moo-sung.
+China’s president-in-waiting Xi Jinping called for the resumption of six-party talks during his meeting with Park’s special envoys led by Kim Moo-sung.

 Xi, general secretary of the Central Committee of the Communist Party, reiterated that tension should be eased through “dialogue and consultation so as to achieve the denuclearization of the peninsula and its long-term stability,” according to China’s official Xinhua.